 Checkr also monitors several online databases.
 These sources are checked once every 30 days to look for changes to a candidate’s status within the previous year:

-- National Criminal Database: All new charges found in a National Criminal Records Check within one year of the Continuous Crim are validated with a targeted County Criminal Database search.
+- National criminal database: All new charges found in a national search within 1 year of the Continuous Crim are validated with a targeted county search.

-- Electronic County Databases: Designed as an instant county check, Checkr searches any available electronic county records for the candidate’s current residence location.
-(This check is run without passthrough fees.)
+- Electronic county eatabases: Designed as an instant county search, Checkr searches any available electronic county records for the candidate’s current residence location.
+(This search has no passthrough fees.)

 Checkr’s Continuous Crim integration with prisons and holding cells allow us to receive real-time notification of any new arrest records.
-30 days after an arrest record is received, Checkr will conduct a County Criminal Records Check.
-If no record is found, Checkr will repeat the check in 60 days.
+30 days after an arrest record is received, Checkr will conduct a county search.
+If no record is found, Checkr will repeat the search in 60 days.
 (This allows sufficient time for the arrest record to fully mature into a county court record.)